Scottish Service for SRS for Benign Conditions

 Who are we?

-- SRS has been delivered in ECC since 1995, and since 2018 we have been a Nationally Commissioned Service delivering SRS for benign conditions for people from across Scotland.
+• SRS has been delivered in ECC since 1995.
+Since 2018 we have been a Nationally Commissioned Service delivering SRS for benign conditions for people from across Scotland.

 Meet the team

-- CONSULTANTS: Radiation Oncologists with subspecialisation in SRS.
-Lead: Professor Sara Erridge, Dr Sharon Peoples, Dr Moray Kyle and Dr Marjory MacLennan (metastases only)
+• Consultant Radiation Oncologists with subspecialisation in SRS.
+Leads: Professor Sara Erridge, Dr Sharon Peoples, Dr Moray Kyle and Dr Marjory MacLennan (metastases only).

-- CLINICAL SCIENTISTS and CLINICAL TECHNOLOGISTS – plan the treatments, ensure accurate delivery, lead on technological developments.
-Lead: Lizzie Philp
+• Clinical scientists and Clinical technologists plan the treatments, ensure accurate delivery and lead on technological developments.
+Lead: Lizzie Philp.

 What conditions are treated with SRS?